-Freddy Rodriguez, Secretary, spent his childhood in Pilsen before moving into the Gage Park neighborhood and is currently a junior at Jones College Prep.
+Freddy Rodriguez, President, spent his childhood in Pilsen before moving into the Gage Park neighborhood and is currently a senior at Jones College Prep.
 Inside of school, Freddy is a class representative for his class student government and secretary of Minority Leaders of Impact, a club that strives to empower and create a difference among latinx and black communities.
 Outside of school Freddy is involved in multiple medical programs, volunteers at hospitals and has even started his own medical program at the Harold Washington Library as he dreams to someday become a doctor.
 During his free time, he enjoys running, biking or anything that makes him active.
 Through Bridge Tutoring, Freddy hopes to help kids gain confidence in themselves by improving their performance in school as he also struggled at an early age as he didn’t speak english.